maaskola/discrover/README.md

 ## Binary packages
-Binary packages are available for select Linux distributions.
+[Binary packages of Discrover](https://github.com/maaskola/discrover/releases) are available for select Linux distributions.
 They were built for 64-bit architectures.
 Packages are available for: